NubeIO/rubix-ce-docs/docs/rubix-ce/setup/host.md

 ![max800px](../../hardware/controllers/supervisors/rubix-compute/img/add-device.png)

-then you have 3 choices as below
+Then you have 3 choices as below:

-## Adding a local device
+## Adding a Local Device

-This would be when you only have one rubix-compute, and you want to connect to it `without` using the `nube-io cloud`
+This would be when you only have one Rubix Compute, and you want to connect to it `without` using the `Nube iO cloud`.

 :::info pre start checks
-- a **[rubix-compute](../../hardware/controllers/supervisors/rubix-compute/overview.md)** with network access to the device
+- A **[rubix-compute](../../hardware/controllers/supervisors/rubix-compute/overview.md)** with network access to the device
-- the default IP on `ETH-1` is `192.168.15.10` the 2nd port `ETH-2` is set to `DHCP`
+- The default IP on `ETH-1` is `192.168.15.10` the 2nd port `ETH-2` is set to `DHCP`
-- set you PC on the same network or set a fixed IP on your PC **[networking](../../hardware/controllers/supervisors/rubix-compute/networks.md)**
+- Set you PC on the same network or set a fixed IP on your PC **[networking](../../hardware/controllers/supervisors/rubix-compute/networks.md)**
 :::

 ```mermaid